 What Should We Wear for Pilates?

 The majority of Pilates studios are laid-back, but there are exceptions.
 Keep it easy (at least at first) as you find out what suits you best.
-For example, don’t wear tie-back tops because your body is not comfortable in tight clothes and you can’t move easily.
-If you want to train in shoes, you can choose simple sport ones.
+For example, don’t wear tie-back tops because your body is uncomfortable in tight clothes and can’t move easily.
+If you want to train in shoes, you can choose simple sports.
 Also, keep modesty in mind.
 Some Pilates exercises require you to lift your legs into the air or invert your torso.
 Clothing that is too loose can ride up or fall, exposing the body.
-In the guide to choose the right Sports clothes for seniors, you can read useful tips.
+In the guide to choose the right Sports clothes for seniors, you can read helpful tips.

 Pilates is a fun and low-intensity exercise, and you can do it with your friends and partners in the gym or alone at home.
 Don’t forget that before beginning any workout program like Pilates, always check with your doctor and a licensed instructor.
 Before enrolling in a class or following a fitness tutorial, you should consider taking private lessons.
 Injuries will occur if you use an incorrect type or force yourself beyond your limits.